mcreng/nlu-story/README.md

 Notice of loading trained parameters:

-We originally trained 10 models, and we validate on every 9 of them.
+* We originally trained 10 models, and we validate on every 9 of them.
 The best performed model set is choosen, and in this case, its the one with the 4th model excluded has the best performance.

+* To load the trained parameter, the biLSTM_att_val_ensem.py or biLSTM_att_val_ensem.ipynb should be run.